barton-willis/advanced-calculus/README.md

 This depository contains class notes, homework, and other resources that I used for this class in the fall 2023 term.

 Some of the handouts were refined over many years, others were new.
-So the quality of the class notes might vary.
-Public humiliation is a great motivator for me.
-Once I started putting class materials on GitHub instead of squirreling them away on Canvas, possibly I started taking more time to proofread my work.
+So the quality of the class notes might vary; however, public humiliation is a great motivator for me, and once I started putting class materials on GitHub instead of squirreling them away on Canvas, I took more time  proofreading my work.
 If you find errors or have suggestions, please put a message on the discussion board.

 For many years, I used the textbook _An introduction to analysis_, 2nd edition, by James Kirkwood, but generally, I invented my own problem sets and I did not assign problems from the textbook.
 Although I retired from UNK in August 2024, from time-to-time, I will work on extending my solutions to homework sets and tidying my class notes.
+If you all find these notes useful, send me a note and maybe it will motivate me to make further improvements.

 Since I last taught this class in fall 2023, the ability of generative AI systems to solve analysis homework (and typeset the work in LaTeX) has greatly increased.
 I will leave it to my junior colleagues to find ways to navigate the use of AI in analysis classes.